iayushhb/SAA-C03/README.md

 -   One or more security groups
 -   A MAC address
 -   A source/destination check flag

-### ENIs can be useful in following key reasons.

-Creating a Management Network
-Use Network and Security Appliances in your VPC
-Create dual-homed instances with workloads / roles on distinct subnets Create a low-budget, high available solutions.

 _The default ENI of an EC2 instance :_
 ![Alt text](/Photos/eni-ec2.png)